appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 </dd>

-3. Run and Publish the query module.
+4. Run and publish the query module.

-4. Open your app from the homepage to dynamically pass Table widget values to the module.
+5. Open your app from the homepage to dynamically pass Table widget values to the module.

-5. From the **Queries** Tab, select the `GetProducts` query module and set the **inputs** to:
+6. From the **Queries** Tab, select the `GetProducts` query module and set the **inputs** to reference the properties of the Table widget.

 <dd>